Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 - Clicking the image takes the user to the specific product detail page.
 - Clicking the Category name will filter, and display, all the products for that Category (categories include Savoury, Sweet and CampFire).
 - Sort dropdown allows the user to manipulate the display by Name, Category, and Price - this also reversed.
-- Back to Top button at the bottom right of the screen.
 - If the user is a SuperUser, they ‘Edit’ and ‘Delete’ links are displayed to allow easy management of products.

 * **Product Detail page**